awslabs/containers-cost-allocation-dashboard/UPDATE.md

 Note for users who customized the dashboard:
 Make sure to keep a copy of the customized dashboard, update the original one, and merge with your customizations.

-In case of a new dashboard version, follow the below process to update it.

-1. Run the following command from the `cid` folder:
+In case of a new dashboard version, run the following command from the `cid` folder:

     cid-cmd update --norecursive --noforce --resources cca.yaml --dashboard-id containers-cost-allocation-cca